jimkang/shunt/README.md

 basicset-shunt
 ==============

-This is a module that dispatches/routes operations.
-I use it for APIs that support batch operations. e.g. Saving a document and retrieving another document in one call.
+Dispatches/routes operations.
+For APIs that support batch operations. e.g. Saving a document and retrieving another document in one call.

 Installation
 ------------